Skip to main content

 This state of high circulating insulin, or hyperinsulinemia, places immense stress on your metabolic system.
 It is a foundational disruption that sends powerful, and often problematic, signals throughout the body, directly impacting the hormonal communication network.
 This is where the two systems collide.

 The elevated insulin levels characteristic of a struggling metabolism directly interfere with the delicate signaling of the HPG axis.
-This interference can suppress the brain’s signals to the gonads, leading to lower in men and disrupted cycles in women.
+This interference can suppress the brain’s signals to the gonads, leading to lower testosterone production in men and disrupted cycles in women.
 The body, busy managing an energy crisis, deprioritizes the production of sex hormones.

 Intermediate